Primitive recursive function: Relationship to recursive functions

 The broader class of partial recursive functions is defined by introducing an unbounded search operator.
-The use of this operator may result in a partial function, that is, a relation with at most one value for each argument, but does not necessarily have any value for any argument (see domain).
+The use of this operator may result in a partial function, that is, a relation which has at most one value for each argument, but which may fail to have a value at some arguments (see domain).
 An equivalent definition states that a partial recursive function is one that can be computed by a Turing machine.
 A total recursive function is a partial recursive function that is defined for every input.

 Every primitive recursive function is total recursive, but not all total recursive functions are primitive recursive.
 The Ackermann function A(m,n) is a well-known example of a total recursive function (in fact, provable total), that is not primitive recursive.
 There is a characterization of the primitive recursive functions as a subset of the total recursive functions using the Ackermann function.
 This characterization states that a function is primitive recursive if and only if there is a natural number m such that the function can be computed by a Turing machine that always halts within A(m,n) or fewer steps, where n is the sum of the arguments of the primitive recursive function.

 An important property of the primitive recursive functions is that they are a recursively enumerable subset of the set of all total recursive functions (which is not itself recursively enumerable).
-This means that there is a single computable function f(m,n) that enumerates the primitive recursive functions, namely:
+This means that there is a single recursive function f(m,n) that enumerates the primitive recursive functions, namely: